Pan India Telecom Spectrum holding chart 2024

 Spectrum caps:

-There is a spectrum cap that dictates how much spectrum a particular operator can hold in a circle in a particular band.
+A spectrum cap dictates how much spectrum a particular operator can hold in a circle for a specific band.
 There is a 40% cap for Sub-GHz spectrum in the 700/850/900 MHz bands combined, a 40% cap for Mid-Band spectrum in the 1800/2100/2300/2500 MHz bands combined, a 40% cap for the C-Band spectrum of 3300-3670 MHz and a 40% cap for the mm-Wave spectrum bands of 24.25-27.5 GHz.
 The current spectrum caps are denoted in the spectrum chart.

-Overall spectrum holdings of operators (in GHz):
+Overall spectrum holdings of operators (in MHz):

 Spectrum sharing/trading/leasing guidelines: